Today's Bible Reading: 2 Peter 3

 Reflecting and Thinking

-Knowing Jesus is the antidote to false teachers who twist the Jesus message.
+Knowing Jesus is the antidote to the false teachers who twist the Jesus message.
 Knowing Jesus is also the key to understanding God's patience and the certainty of his promise.
 The certainty of God's promise motivates pure, peaceful living.
-Some would twist the truth about what will happen in the future, scoffing at the delay and questioning God's promise.
+Some would twist the truth about what will happen in the future, scoffing at the delay in Jesus' return and questioning God's promise.
 They use the delay as an excuse to continue in evil.
 They refuse to recognize that God's patient delay means salvation.
 Failing to understand who Jesus is brings error and lawlessness, so Christians must be on guard and grow in grace and knowledge of Jesus as Lord and Savior.

-Based on the concept of "knowing Jesus" in 2 Peter, how do you understand the admonition to "grow in knowledge" (3:18)?
+Considering the importance of the concept of "knowing Jesus" in 2 Peter, how do you understand the admonition to "grow in knowledge" (3:18)?

 Dear God, thank you for revealing yourself in your holy written word.
 Thank you for revealing yourself in Jesus, the living word.
 Help us to know him better, so we can avoid the snares of misunderstanding.
 Keep us firmly planted in wholesome thinking, the words of the prophets, and the apostolic commands and teachings.
 Keep us in your care and give us wisdom and insight to identity false concepts about Jesus.
 In Jesus' name, Amen.